-Nearly 80 million people in U.S. have prediabetes, which means they have higher than normal blood glucose levels that make them more likely to develop type-2 diabetes.
+An estimated 88 million people in U.S. have prediabetes, also called impaired glucose tolerance.
+This means one in three American adults have higher than normal blood glucose levels that make them more likely to develop type 2 diabetes.

-You may be unsure whether you should be tested, especially if you have no family history of diabetes.
-But, if you’re overweight (body mass index greater than 25) and age 45 or older, it’s time to schedule that test.
-“We’re finding, in general, that diabetes is happening at a younger age—even striking during the teen years,” notes Dr. Fair-Covely, who says it correlates to higher obesity rates.
+You may not know if you should be tested, especially if you have no family history of diabetes.
+But, if you’re overweight (body mass index greater than 25) and age 45 or older, you should schedule it.
+Doctors are finding, in general, that diabetes is happening at a younger age—even striking during the teen years, and it’s related to higher obesity rates.

-To reduce your risk of developing diabetes by 58 percent, the American Diabetes Association advises losing 7 percent of your body weight, often just 10 to 15 pounds, and exercising moderately five days a week for 30 minutes.
+The American Diabetes Association advises losing 7 percent of your body weight, which for most is 10 to 15 pounds, and exercising moderately five days a week for 30 minutes.

-If you have been diagnosed with prediabetes, Dr. Fair-Covely encourages you to see a nutritionist and start an exercise program that you can stick to, that you enjoy, that works with your body, and that fits into your schedule.
+To get your diet and exercise in check, it’s best to schedule an appointment with a registered dietitian who can help you create a healthy eating plan that works for you.
+You also should start an exercise program that you can stick to, that you enjoy, that works with your body, and that fits into your schedule.

 With the right lifestyle changes, you can get your blood glucose levels back into a normal range quickly and avoid full-blown type 2 diabetes and all of its related health issues.